 1896 – The new Lagoon Resort opens in Farmington at what was then the end of the Bamberger Railway commuter line connecting to Salt Lake City.

-1906 – Lagoon’s first roller coaster, the Scenic Railway, is completed next to Shoot-The-Chutes.
+1906 – More emphasis on amusements began with the park’s first roller coaster, the Scenic Railway, and Shoot-The-Chutes.
 The first Davis County Fair is held at Lagoon in October.

 1908 – The Bamberger Railway reaches Ogden.

 1911 – Horse races began at the new Race Track north of the park.